Jack Fry's Interview

 - Who else does Jack have obligations to?
 What are these obligations?
 Does Jack satisfy these obligations?

 - To what extent does a presentation at an interview resemble a publication?
 To what extent does it differ?

 - Did Jack misrepresent his own expertise and/or his own work on the project?
 What if his Ph.D. work had been all experimental and involved no mathematical modeling?

 - What, if any, are the obligations of the interviewers?
 Should they probe Jack's level of expertise?
 Is the type of lab Jack comes from likely to influence their evaluation of Jack's work?

-What about Bob?
-Consider these alternative scenarios
+- What about Bob?
+Consider these alternative scenarios:

-- Bob gives Jack the data with the implicit understanding that when Bob is looking for a job next year, he can use Jack's experimental data in his interview presentations.
+a.
+Bob gives Jack the data with the implicit understanding that when Bob is looking for a job next year, he can use Jack's experimental data in his interview presentations.

-- Bob is uncomfortable giving away data he hasn't presented; he feels it is his work, not Jack's.
+b.
+Bob is uncomfortable giving away data he hasn't presented; he feels it is his work, not Jack's.
 Nevertheless, Bob feels he must let Jack use his data.
 If he refuses, others in the lab may see Bob as disloyal and not a team player.